virkud/bios611-project1/hw5/hw5.md

 previous exercise.

 This gradient boosting model is able to correctly predict gender 90.6% of the time.
-Compared to the gradient boosting model in the previous question, it is much better, particularly since the dataset is not randomly generated, and there are
+Compared to the gradient boosting model in the previous question, it is much better, particularly since the dataset is not randomly generated.
 <a id="org6a81eeb"></a>

 # Q2